 - The amount he/she spent on the medical reports and treatment;

 - The limit of harm inflicted on the aggrieved person;

-The concepts like negligence, duty of care and factual causation do not exist in the laws of Dubai.
+The concepts like negligence, the duty of care and factual causation do not exist in the laws of Dubai.
 Nonetheless, they exist in principle and are enforced regularly by the courts.
 One has to go through the complex court proceedings so as to claim compensation—which of course is based solely at the court’s discretion.